Tibe De Vlieger

-Tibe De Vlieger (born 5 November 2005) is a Belgian professional footballer who plays as an attacking midfielder for Gent.
+Tibe De Vlieger (born 5 November 2005) is a Belgian professional footballer who plays as an attacking midfielder for Gent and Jong KAA Gent.

 Club career

 De Vlieger is a youth product of Gent, having joined as a U10 in 2014.
 On 13 December 2021 he signed his first professional contract with the club, and was promoted to their reserve side.
 On 2 January 2023, he extended his contract with the club until 2025.

 Gent

 He made his senior and professional debut with Gent as a substitute in a 1–0 Belgian Cup loss to Club Brugge KV on 16 January 2024.
 On 13 February 2024, he again extended his contract until 2027.

 International career

 De Vlieger is a youth international for Belgium, having played for the Belgium U19s.